 Breweries like Riel Brewing and Cerevisia has worked hard for many years laying the groundwork for the Cambodian Craft Beer scene and it seems like there’s finally light at the end of the beer bottle.
 It could definitely be argued that 2019 has been the most eventful year in the history of Cambodian Craft Beer.

 We have seen new brewers popping up, more venues that are selling craft beer in Phnom Penh, and there are also more international beers available.
 All in all, there’s a much larger selection of craft beer in Cambodia today than there was a year ago.

 A few brewers have popped up during 2019 and while these are still very small I have high hopes that we will see more of these the coming year.

 Elite Craft Beer run by Cambodian Jason has been brewing a Strawberry Weizen and a really delicious Mocha Stout that can be found at his bar on National Road 1 in the Chbar Ampov District.
 He is still producing very small quantities and if you are planning to venture out to his place it might be better to contact him first to see what beers he has available.

 There are also a few Korean guys in Tuol Kork that have been brewing and they call themselves TK Brewing or Tuol Kork Brewing.
 I still haven’t tried their beers but excited to get to try them next year.

-Apart from that, there is also a speakeasy metal bar in Phnom Penh that hopefully opens sometimes next year that has some homebrew available and a farmer in Kep that is planning to start brewing soon.
+Apart from that, there is also a speakeasy metal bar in Phnom Penh that hopefully officially opens sometimes next year because they have had some homebrew available.
+There is also a farmer in Kep that is planning to start brewing soon.

 I also managed to try a beer from Freak Brothers in Kampot but it seems like this is still a very small passion project and I haven’t seen any signs of them expanding for now.